-Seamen’s Church Institute visitors get to say thanks for the fruit and other commodities American consumers may take for granted during thousands of ship visits each yearivarReefer360px
+Seamen’s Church Institute visitors get to say thanks for the fruit and other commodities American consumers may take for granted during thousands of ship visits each year

 by Mark A. Staples